ML4BM-Lab/DeepRBP/README.md

 where,
 - **`--output_dir`: Path where the Optuna storage (optuna.db) will be saved.

-#### Step 2: Submit the Hyperparameter Optimization Job via SLURM
+#### Step 2: Submit the Hyperparameter Optimization Job via SLURM (EXECUTING NOW THIS JOSEBA)
 For this step, we do not provide a command-line entry point, as it is intended to be executed exclusively on a high-performance computing (HPC) cluster due to the significant computational resources required.

 We perform 1,000 hyperparameter optimization trials using Optuna with a `TPESampler`.
 According to the Optuna documentation, the recommended number of trials for this sampler typically ranges between 100 and 1,000 to explore the search space effectively.
+To speed up the optimization process and avoid unnecessary computation on poorly performing configurations, we use an early stopping strategy with a `MedianPruner`.
+This pruner stops unpromising trials early by comparing their intermediate results to the median of previously completed trials, helping to allocate resources more efficiently during the search.
+In our setup, pruning is disabled until at least five trials have completed, and within each trial, it is further delayed until 30 steps have been reached.
+After that point, the pruning condition is checked every 10 steps based on the latest available intermediate values.
+These parameter values follow the commonly used in `Optuna`'s official examples.

 To parallelize the workload, the SLURM job is configured to run with 4 GPUs (NVIDIA A100), where each GPU handles 250 trials.
 Based on our setup, the job completes in approximately 90 hours.